charan-happy/devopswithcharan/Interview-Questions/linux.md

     - Ques: What is inode?
       Ans:
       - File Location.
 Inodes store crucial metadata about files, such as File ownership (user and group IDs).
 File size in bytes.
 Timestamps (creation, modification, and access times).Permissions (read, write, execute).File type and attributes.
       - File Location.
-Inodes contain pointers or references to data blocks on the disk where the actual content of the file is stored.
+Inodes contain pointers or references to data blocks on the disk where the actual content of the file is stored.<
-    - Ques: Softlink vs Hardlink
+<details><summary>What is the difference between a hard link and a soft link in Linux?</summary>
       Ans:
         Softlink:
         - They act as shortcuts or aliases to the original file or directory.